illerucis/usa_equal_area_grid/README.md

+This package subdivides the USA territory into an equal-area grid.
+Grid generation relies on formulas given by the Equal-Area Scalable Earth Grid (EASE), which was created by the National Snow and Ice Data Center (NSIDC) in 1992.
+This specific implementation uses the Global Cylindrical Equal-Area Projection.
+Please see http://nsidc.org/data/ease/ease_grid.html for more information.

 Generating the grid depends on Shapely (https://pypi.python.org/pypi/Shapely)

 Usage:

-Let X be the desired area in square miles of each equal area cell
+Let X be the desired area in square miles of each equal area cell.
 From the command-line:

     $ python grid_generator.py X